greenm01/ec4x/docs/ec4x_specs.md

 Spaceport and Shipyard construction capacity is limited by their CST tech.

-## 3.1 Planetside Construction
+## 3.1 Planet-side Construction

 Ground units and fighter squadrons are produced via colony industry, distributed across the surface or in underground factories.

-Ships (excluding fighter squadrons) constructed planetside incur a 100% PC increase due to the added cost of orbital launch, and require a spaceport to commission.
+Ships (excluding fighter squadrons) constructed planet-side incur a 100% PC increase due to the added cost of orbital launch, and require a spaceport to commission.

-## 3.2 Planetside Repair
+## 3.2 Planet-side Repair

-Ground units and fighter squadrons are repaired and refitted planetside.
+Ground units and fighter squadrons are repaired and refitted planet-side.

 ## 3.3 Orbital Construction